 Touch is such a compelling instinct for all humans, not just young ones.
-So much so that Bruce Baker, noted speaker on professional development skills for artists, advises, if your work is too delicate to touch) having a sample of your work on hand that is touchable, even for grown-ups: A sample of the handmade paper you work with for people to stroke, or a piece of the roving you turn into handspun yarn.
+So much so that I encourage you to try this: If your work is too delicate to touch) having a sample of your work on hand that is touchable, even for grown-ups: A sample of the handmade paper you work with for people to stroke, or a piece of the roving you turn into handspun yarn.
 For fine 2D art, perhaps a scrap of paper with a bright daub of paint on it, or the experimental work you made to figure out color mixes, cut up into pieces for them use as a book mark.

 At the very least, try business cards featuring images of your work.
 Moo is an online printing company that offers small business cards.
 They cost more than other brands (watch for their sales!), but you can customize them to the point where you can order 100 cards with 100 different images of your work.
 So cool to say to a child, “Would you like a picture of a bunny, or a bird?”!

 It’s worth brainstorming about how other art and craft media could be presented in small samples or even inexpensive “gifts” to kids.
 I’d love to hear your current strategies, ideas, and suggestions in the comment section!